petrspelos/Amnesia-code-standard/README.md

-# This is an open standard of writing Amnesia: The Dark Descent custom story code
+# An open standard for Amnesia: The Dark Descent custom stories
 Anyone is free to follow this standard.

 **Quick selection:**